 ECO frames are certified by the USDA, using recycled stainless steel for metal and 63% renewable vegetable castor seed oil for their plastic.
 What’s more, you can buy these knowing a tree is planted for every frame sold.

 With playful colors and styles, ECO is just one brand appealing to millennials, 75% of whom will alter their buying habits with the environment in mind, according to Nielsen studies.
-In contrast, only 34% of baby boomers would switch brands to help save the planet.

-8. Retro round frames
+8. Retro round glasses

 Round frames have a retro-cool, swing-era vibe.